An action can be in one of four different states:

 Regardless, Active, Deprecated and End of Life actions can be configured in Studio and executed from there.

-After saving, the action will be listed under the Actions tab (1 from Figure 14) of the custom connection page.
+After saving, the action will be listed under the Actions tab (Figure 14 - 1) of the custom connection page.

 By clicking Action (2 from Figure 14 - Action is just an example), you can access the View Action page (Figure 15).
 You can edit the action settings by clicking the Edit button, in the top right corner.
 You can also test the action and publish it (if it's a draft), as shown below.